microsoft/calculator-specs/spec_template.md

 <!--
 Show a detailed look at the experience.
 Make sure you cover all possible flows.
 Include any alternative designs that were considered.
 Call out if strings being used are proposed or final.
-Don’t forget about edge and error cases.
+Don't forget about edge and error cases.
 Keep in mind compliance and other quality considerations.
 This should take the form of polished design comps and/or screenshots combined with textual descriptions.
 -->